Nutrient Management

 Any operation that generates manure including; farms that land apply manure or agricultural process wastewater, farms managing Animal Concentration Areas like barnyards or feedlots, and farms that pasture animals.
 Use our Animal Equivalent (AEU) Calculator at the bottom of this page to see what type of nutrient management plan you are required to have.

-LCCD staff do not write nutrient management plans.
+LCCD staff does not write nutrient management plans.
 If you are in need of assistance, you may contact a private consultant to write your nutrient management plan.

 All Operations with Animals Need a Plan